geeknik/my-awesome-stars/topics.md

 ## chatbot

+- [simstudioai/sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
 Powered by llama.cpp
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - Ready-to-run cloud templates for RAG, AI pipelines, and enterprise search with live data. 🐳Docker-friendly.⚡Always in sync with Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, an
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [awslabs/agent-squad](https://github.com/awslabs/agent-squad) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
 - [gptme/gptme](https://github.com/gptme/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [alexander-zuev/kollektiv](https://github.com/alexander-zuev/kollektiv) - The open source chat powered by LLMs with RAG.
 Kollektiv makes it easy to sync your custom data sources and get accurate, contextual replies.